jasongfleischer/defunct-website-argo-navis/_posts/2020-02-01-Were-the-80s-or-90s-better-at-making-classic-movies.md

 ---
 title: "Did the 80s or the 90s have better movies?"
-description: "I want to test a theory that the mid 80s (specifically 84-86) were unusually good at generating classic/iconic.
+description: "I want to test a theory that the mid 80s (specifically 84-86) were unusually good at generating classic/iconic movies.
 Or do I just think so because that's my teen years?"
 toc: false
 comments: true
 layout: post